pulumi/pulumi/docs/mupack.md

 strike a balance between high- and low-level multi-language representations.
 In doing so, some opinions had to be discard, while others were strengthened.
 And some of them aren't set in stone and may be something we revisit later.

+### Values

+MuIL does not support unboxed values.
+This is entirely a performance and low-level interop concern.

+### Pointers

+On one hand, MuIL supports pointers everywhere, since all values are actually references to values.
+But, MuIL does not support an explicit pointer type with associated indirection, arithmetic, and dereferencing operations.
+Runtime functionality can be written in Go, which leverages pointers, but MuIL itself is not for systems programming.

 ### Generics

 MuIL does not support generics.
 MetaMu languages are free to, however they must be erased at compile-time.